There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you

 Why I want to read this: This was a Books-A-Million bargain impulse buy.
 I won’t lie, I mostly bought it for the cover because it’s really nice, but it does sound interesting, too.
 This is probably the next physical book I’ll read.

 Update 2022: I read this one not long after I wrote this post but I did not like it that much.
 I think the dog was my favorite character?
 I gave this one away, and I don’t get rid of things I like enough.

 About the book: Diana knew Lucy wasn’t the one for her perfect son from the moment they met.
 Diana always kept Lucy at arms length despite her attempts to win her over.
 No one had a bad word to say about Diana, a pillar in the community and advocate for female refugees, except for Lucy.

-Five years later, Diana is dead with a suicide note near her body claiming she no longer wanted to love with cancer wreaking havoc in her body, but the autopsy only finds traces of poison and evidence of suffocation, no cancer.
+Five years later, Diana is dead with a suicide note near her body claiming she no longer wanted to live with cancer wreaking havoc in her body, but the autopsy only finds traces of poison and evidence of suffocation, no cancer.
 And Lucy isn’t exactly sad she’s gone.

 Why I want to read this: I recently got this on a Kindle deal and really, who doesn’t love a crazy mother (or daughter)-in-law story?

 Update 2022: I’ve officially read all of these now and I LOVED this one!

 About the book: Rose Gold Watts grew up thinking she was seriously ill: allergic to everything, using a wheelchair, and practically living at the hospital.
 Neighbors helped anyway they could: holding fundraisers and offering shoulders to cry on.